hari5482/AskPDF/README.md

 - HuggingFace Embeddings
 - Groq LLM APIs

-The application uses Retrieval-Augmented Generation (RAG) to provide accurate responses strictly based on the uploaded documents.
+The application uses Retrieval-Augmented Generation (RAG) to generate responses grounded strictly in the uploaded documents.

 ---